MysteryPoo/COP4331-Dungeons-and-Dwarves/README.md

 5. In the Github for Windows client, click the 'Sync' button in the top right corner

 ### <a name="github-commit"></a>Committing Changes

-1. Navigate to the branch you would like to commit changes to.
+1. In the Github for Windows client, navigate to the local repository you'd like to apply changes to.
-2. Select uncommitted changes section and show details.
+2. In the Uncommitted Changes section, select the file(s) you would like to update from the right hand window.
+For each file, click the arrow to expand the diff view.
+You should see the file contents with red removals and green additions to the file.
+3. The two leftmost columns in the diff view shows comparison of the line numbers in the two versions of the file.
+The left column is the line number in the current most recent commit, the right column is the line number in the uncommitted version of the file with your changes.
+4. Select the changes you would like to commit.
+Clicking one of the leftmost columns with the line numbers will select an individual line.
+Clicking to the right of this, on the '+' or '-' characters, will select an entire block.
+The lines that will be selected are highlighted before you click.
-3. Enter a summary and detailed description according to the development standards listed previously.
+5. Enter your commit message according to the standards described above.
+6. Double (triple) check your selections for each file.
-4. Click the "Commit to <branch-name>" button.
+7. Click the "Commit to branch-name" icon.
-5. If you want to push your changes to your remote fork, click the Sync button.
+8. Click the "Sync" button in the top right corner if you'd like to push your changes to your remote repository.

 ### <a name="github-merge"></a>Merging Changes
 <p>If you're working on a local development branch (the reccommended way to work) you'll eventually want to merge the changes from that branch into your master.</p>